 Of course, Stockholm has plenty more sights to keep tourists busy.
-For a trip back in time, Skansen is Europe's original and best open-air folk museum.
+Skansen is Europe's original and best open-air folk museum.
 This huge park, with more than 150 historic homes, shops, churches, and schoolhouses transplanted from all corners of Sweden, makes for a fun trip back in time, and makes Swedish traditions come to life.
 The old interiors are wonderfully furnished, complete with guides dressed in traditional outfits.
 In summer, there's folk dancing nearly every evening.
 Think of it as Swedish-culture-on-a-lazy-Susan, where visitors can sweep through the countryside and centuries of lifestyles without leaving the capital.

 Near Skansen, the mighty 17th-century warship Vasa is chemically petrified and housed in a state-of-the-art museum.
 Heralded as the ultimate warship of her day, the Vasa sank just minutes into her maiden voyage, with 450 crew members on board.
 The year was 1628.
 The ship was top-heavy, with an extra row of cannon tacked on above and a lack of ballast below.
 A breeze caught the sails and blew it over.
 The ship spent more than 300 years at the bottom of Stockholm's harbor before being dredged up in 1961.
 And the city managed to turn this titanic flop into a brilliant museum and one of Scandinavia's great sightseeing attractions.

 While churches dominate cities in southern Europe, in the Scandinavian capitals, city halls take the lead.
 It's clear that Stockholm's City Hall rules the city.
 Constructed in 1923, it's an amazing mix of eight million bricks and 19 million chips of gilt mosaic.
 To see the interior, take the entertaining tour.
 And for the best city view, climb the 348-foot-tall tower (an elevator takes you halfway).